V-Vibee/Data-Analyst-Internship/README.md

 **Problem Statement**
 Off late it has been found that most of the  employers are trying hard to retain the talents, it becomes quite essential to understand the aspirations of Gen Z as well, who enter the workforce with unique values, expectations.
 It is crucial for them to understand it effectively and provide an eco-system of support and thereby bridging those gaps.
-Our project aimed to shed light on their career aspirations and provide valuable insights through our Power BI dashboard.
+My project aimed to shed light on their career aspirations and provide valuable insights through our Power BI dashboard.

 **Methodology/ Approach**